HospitalAid/info/README.md

-# info
-Core information about the VentCentral project (part of https://www.projectopenair.org)

 # COVID-19 VentCentral Project

 This project is part of [#projectopenair](https://www.projectopenair.org/), a collection of "Helpful Engineers" who have congregated to help in the COVID-19 Coronavirus Pandemic.